-I’m so pleased that my movie is setting out on its journey to increase justice and happiness!
+I’m so pleased when my movies is set out on their journies to increase justice and happiness!

 Subject: Queer America film screenings, 6.15pm 3 November 2016